Danganronpa Zero: Development

 After the making of the first Danganronpa game, there were no plans for a sequel.
 However, the team split up into different groups to make other projects.
-Initially reclutant, Kodaka was attracted by the idea of creating the novels Danganronpa Zero.
+Initially reluctant, Kodaka was attracted by the idea of creating the novels Danganronpa Zero.
 After consulting to Terasawa, Kodaka decided to write the novel.
 While writing Zero, Terasawa approached Kodaka with the idea of a sequel in a few months.
 Kodaka was busy with the novel as he aimed to complete it so the sequel was written once he was finished with Zero.
 In the end, Kodaka wrote both Zero and Goodbye Despair at the same time.
 In retrospective, Kodaka considers the novels as needing more structuring work when comparing it with the game.
 He wrote elements he was doubtful from the first game into the novel as well as more hints towards Goodbye Despair.
-As a result, Kodaka recommends gamers to first read Zero before playing the sequel.
+As a result, Kodaka recommends players to first read Zero before playing the sequel.